Cabaret (1972 film): Casting

 Feuer had cast Liza Minnelli as Sally Bowles and Joel Grey (reprising his stage role) long before Fosse was attached to the project.
-Fosse was given the option of using Grey as Master of Ceremonies or walking away from the production.
+Fosse was given the choice of using Grey as Master of Ceremonies, at studio insistence, or walking away from the production.
+He ultimately backed down on his “It’s either me or Joel” threat, but relations between them were cool.

 Fosse hired Michael York as Sally Bowles's bisexual love interest, a casting choice which Minnelli initially believed was incorrect until she performed with him.
 Several smaller roles, as well as the remaining four dancers in the film, eventually were cast in West Germany.

 Minnelli had auditioned to play Sally in the original Broadway production but was deemed too inexperienced at the time, even though she had won Broadway's Tony Award for Best Actress in a Musical.
 By the time Cabaret reached the screen, however, Minnelli was a film star having earned an Oscar nomination as the emotionally damaged college student in The Sterile Cuckoo (1969).

 For her performance as Sally in the film, Minnelli reinterpreted the character and—at the explicit suggestion of her father, film and stage director Vincente Minnelli—she deliberately imitated film actress Louise Brooks, a flapper icon and sex symbol of the Jazz Age.
 Brooks, much like the character of Sally Bowles in the film, was an aspiring actress and American expat who temporarily moved to Weimar Berlin in search of international stardom.
 Minnelli later recalled:

 In particular, Minnelli drew upon Brooks' "Lulu makeup and helmet-like coiffure."
 For the meeting between Sally Bowles and Brian Roberts, Minnelli modeled her movements and demeanor upon Brooks; in particular, the scene in Pandora's Box (1929) where Brooks' carefree character of Lulu is first introduced.
 Ultimately, Minnelli would win the Academy Award for Best Actress for her portrayal of Sally Bowles.

 Filming

-Fosse and Feuer traveled to West Germany, where producers chose to shoot the film, in order to finish assembling the film crew.
+Fosse and Feuer traveled to West Germany in order to finish assembling the film crew.
 During this time, Fosse highly recommended Robert L. Surtees for cinematographer, but Feuer and the top executives saw Surtees's work on Sweet Charity as one of the film's many artistic problems.
 Producers eventually chose British cinematographer Geoffrey Unsworth.
 Designers Rolf Zehetbauer, Hans Jürgen Kiebach and Herbert Strabel served as production designers.
 Charlotte Flemming designed costumes.
 Dancers Kathryn Doby, Louise Quick and John Sharpe were brought on as Fosse's dance aides.

 Rehearsals and filming took place entirely in West Germany.
 For reasons of economy, indoor scenes were shot at the Bavaria Film Studios in Grünwald, outside Munich.
 Prior to filming, Fosse would complain every afternoon on the set of Willy Wonka & the Chocolate Factory because that film was overrunning and keeping him from starting work on the same stage.